 Ever since I was a teenager, I’ve made an event out of my birthday.
 It was a time for me.
 For me being chauffeured, for me eating meals other people would pay for, for me being filled up with the expectation that this one birthday, right here, would be my most epic birthday ever.
-After I turned 21, it was a time for gratuitous drinks I’d never finish and an excuse for me to lay in bed most of the next morning, drinking straight out of a coffee pot, picking at my leftover birthday cake.
+After I turned 21, it was a time for gratuitous drinks I’d never finish and an excuse to lie in bed most of the next morning, drinking straight out of a coffee pot, picking at my leftover birthday cake.

 Nothing will take the fun out of a “look at me!” celebration like your own wedding can.
 I know there are people who say, and may actually believe, that their wedding day is the best day of their lives, and, yeah, when will you ever have all the people you love in the same room like that again, unless you remarry or die.
-But after you polish all the bells and whistles and parting-gift details, and watch everyone watch you in your silly white dress that you would never pick out under any other circumstance, and then stand there and nod and say thank you to guests telling you the ceremony was lovely, beautiful, perfect, when you and your friends aren’t people who normally speak in cliches, you can’t help but walk away from the whole thing feeling like it was the greatest pony-show garbage you will ever put on.
+But after you polish all the bells and whistles, and watch everyone watch you in your silly white dress that you would never pick out under any other circumstance, and then stand there and nod and say thank you to guests telling you the ceremony was lovely, beautiful, perfect, when you and your friends aren’t people who normally speak in cliches, you can’t help but walk away from the whole thing feeling like it was the greatest pony-show garbage you will ever put on.
 And you made people succumb to it.
 It feels obnoxious.

 Now this isn’t to say that I still don’t like free stuff.
-My husband took me to sushi and I milked favors from him all birthday weekend.
+My husband took me to sushi, and I milked favors from him all birthday weekend.
 And if anyone wants to buy me a belated birthday drink next time we’re hanging out, please be my guest.
 I’d probably totally be into a surprise shindig.
 I just now feel like an asshole planning my own party.

 Water, so you don’t hate wine later